Gasoline is a human-made substance that people use primarily to fuel vehicles and other machines that use an engine.

 If very severe, exposure to gasoline or gasoline vapors can cause permanent organ damage, coma, or death.

 Scientists have linked continuous exposure to gasoline vapors for 2 years to liver and kidney cancer in animal studies.
-However, there is not currently enough scientific evidence to prove that gasoline vapour exposure causes these cancers in humans.
+However, not currently enough scientific evidence is currently available to prove that gasoline vapour exposure causes these cancers in humans.

-Chronic inhalation of gasoline, such as inhaling gasoline vapors, can cause a wide range of symptoms, including sudden death.
+Chronic inhalation of gasoline fumes can cause a wide range of symptoms, including sudden death.

 Symptoms of chronic gasoline abuse include: